bynect/algorithm-w/README.md

 # hm-inference

-The implementation is based on the paper [Algorithm W Step by Step][algo-w], with the addition of n-tuples.
+The implementation is based on the paper [Algorithm W Step by Step][algo-w], with the addition of n-tuples, custom operators, and n-arguments functions.

+## Grammar

 ```txt
 exp ::= x                           -- variable